tomerraviv95/bayesian-learning-in-receivers-for-decoding/README.md

 * block_length - number of total bits in transmission (pilots + info).

-* pilot_size - number of pilot bits in the transmission.
+* pilots_length - number of pilot bits in the transmission.

 * blocks_num - number of blocks to transmit.